European and Mediterranean Plant Protection Organization

 The technical work of the Organization is carried out by Panels and Expert Working Groups under the supervision of 2 Working Parties (one on phytosanitary measures and another on plant protection products).
 Experts are nominated by their NPPOs.

 A Secretariat (EPPO staff working at the headquarters in Paris) is headed by a Director-General (Mr Nico HORN) and an Assistant Director (Ms Françoise PETTER).

 Networks hosted by EPPO

 Euphresco: since 2014, EPPO is hosting Euphresco, a network of organizations (e.g. NPPOs, Research Institutes) funding and coordinating research in plant health.
 The coordinator of Euphresco is Mr Baldissera GIOVANI.

-EU Minor Uses Coordination Facility: since 2015, EPPO is hosting the EU Minor Uses Coordination Facility (MUCF).
+European Minor Uses Coordination Facility: since 2015, EPPO is hosting the European Minor Uses Coordination Facility (MUCF).
 Its mission is 'to enable farmers in the EU to produce high quality crops by filling minor uses gaps through efficient collaboration to improve availability of chemical and non-chemical tools within an integrated pest management (IPM) framework’.
 The coordinator of the MUCF is Ms Barbara EDLER.